theforeman/foreman_host_reports/README.md

 * Instead of modyfing current core report functionality which is customized by various plugins, new plugin is created.
 * New model class is created: `HostReport`, the reason for that is that this will be better upgrade experience, new tables can be migrated, data can be transformed and legacy tables `Report` and `ConfigReport` can be dropped afterwards.
 API will be completely different anyway, plugins will no longer handle directly with the model anymore.
-* New API endpoint is created, this will require modifications of ENC script, Ansible and OpenSCAP.
+* New API endpoint is created on smart proxy instead of foreman, this will require modifications of ENC script, Ansible and OpenSCAP.
+* All input processing is done on smart proxy, report is then forwarded to Foreman and directly stored in the database.
 * The API remains very same, tho with some differences.
-Report is sent in JSON, required HTTP argument "format" is required to allow storing reports without any input parsing (copy directly into database).
+Report is sent in JSON, required HTTP arguments "format" and "hostname" are required to allow storing reports without any input parsing (copy directly into database).
+* Report content is stored in new field `body` as plain text (JSON) which is compressed by default by Postgres server.
 * Foreman Puppet report format is modified for better performance - instead of individual log lines, whole report body is stored in one JSON string called "body".
 Parsing is done during report view/download from Foreman.
-* Report content is stored in new field `body` as plain text (JSON) which is compressed by default by Postgres server.
 * Report origin is kept in a new `format` field (Foreman Puppet, Ansible, OpenSCAP, Plaintext).
 There is report format Plaintext which would be simply store report as-is without further processing.
 * Status column converted from integer to 64bit big int.
 * StatusCalculator is kept and extended to use all 64bits.
 * Plugin decides themselves how to store data in the `body` field in such a way that it’s presentable and searchable.
 Plugin authors should be dis-encouraged from complex (and slow) transformations tho - transformation during view should be encouraged.
-* Plugin API to implement new report formats.
 * New model `ReportKeyword(id: int, report_id: int, name: varchar)` is created so plugins can create arbitrary number of keywords which are associated with Report model (M:N).
 * Example keywords:
   * `PuppetHasFailedResource`